idleberg/node-exec-appx/README.md

 ## Prerequisites

-This library requires PowerShell 5.0 (or higher) and for the Windows Store
+This library requires PowerShell 5.0 (or higher) and support for the Windows Store

 ## Installation